1986 New York State Comptroller election: October 27

 According to reports filed with the State Board of Elections ten days prior to the election, incumbent comptroller Edward Regan had raised almost $1.9 million in total funds, and had $122,000 on hand.
 Herman Badillo, his democratic opponent, had raised a total of just $267,000, and had slightly less cash on hand than Regan.

 Results

 The result of the 1986 New York State Comptroller election was Edward Regan handily winning a third term as comptroller with a 3–2 margin.
 The Republican Party held strong in the suburbs and Long Island, which they had banked on.
 The election featured record levels of ticket-splitting, to a magnitude that hadn't been seen before in the state's history.
 It also featured a low level of voter turnout, with 55.5% of registered voters turning up to the polls.
 This was the lowest voting turnout in a gubernatorial election in at least 50 years, and it defied logic at the time which suggested that split-ticket voting and low voter turnout didn't agree.
-The results were officially confirmed in December of 1986.
+The results were officially confirmed in December 1986.

 A total of 505,314 blank, void, and scattering votes are not counted for in the election box below.